WeblateOrg/weblate/docs/user/checks.rst

 :Flag to ignore: ``ignore-escaped-newline``

 Usually escaped newlines are important for formatting program output.
-Check fails if the number of ``\n`` literals in translation do not match the source.
+Check fails if the number of ``\n`` literals in translation does not match the source.

 .. _check-end-colon: